Overview of technology, health benefits and scientific research

 Comprehensive and detailed description

-Molecular hydrogen water is produced primarily through PEM electrolysis, which UNO Vita uses in its products such as Qlife Q-Cup Max and its own H2 bottles, providing concentrations up to 9 ppm.
-Research shows that the hydrogen's selective antioxidant effects can support mitochondrial function, which can indirectly increase the transmembrane potential by ensuring the energy supply to ionpumps.
-Service of UNO Vita bottles includes cleaning with vinegar or citric acid monthly to activate the electrodes.
+Molecular hydrogen water is primarily produced through PEM electrolysis, which Uno Vita uses in its products such as Qlife Q-cup Max and its own H2 bottles, and gives concentrations up to 9 ppm.
+Research shows that hydrogen's selective antioxidant effects can support mitochondrial function, which can indirectly increase the transmembrane potential by ensuring energy supply to ion pumps.
+Servicing Uno Vita bottles includes cleaning with vinegar or citric acid monthly to activate the electrodes.

 Molecular hydrogen water is not a treatment for disease.
-Use should be done in consultation with health professionals, and the product should be kept out of reach of children.
+Use should take place in consultation with healthcare personnel, and the product must be kept out of the reach of children.
 Uno Vita AS does not claim that it can cure anything.

-Uno Vita AS supports the sharing of research in line with the UN Human Rights (1948) Article 19, the International Convention on Civil and Political Rights (1966) Article 19, Norwegian Constitution § 100, and the US First Amendment.
+Uno Vita AS supports the sharing of research in line with UN human rights (1948) article 19, the International Convention on Civil and Political Rights (1966) article 19, the Norwegian Constitution § 100, and the US First Amendment.

 References